Rguio007/Rguio007/README.md

 ## 🛠 Skills
-Javascript,React, HTML, CSS, MongoDB, Node.js.
+Javascript,React, HTML, CSS, SQL, dotNet, prompt engineering.

 Also interested in learn other technologies as Go or Python.

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently studying full time software engineering.

 👯‍♀️ I'm looking to work in the tech industrie and face new challenges.